rahulssv-ibm/gaplib/docs/LXD Image Used by GitHub Actions Runner.md

 ### **Building the GitHub Actions Runner Image**

-After setting up LXD, execute the `setup-build-env.sh` script to build the components for the GitHub Actions runner.
+After setting up LXD, execute the `lxd.sh` script to build the components for the GitHub Actions runner.

 1. Navigate to the script's directory:
    ```bash